HubSpot/sortable/docs/api/1-Options.md

 All tables on the page will be automatically initted when the page is loaded.

-If you add tables with javascript, call `init` after they are added to the page:
+If you add tables with JavaScript, call `init` after they are added to the page:

 ```coffeescript
 Sortable.init()